withpop/fastpress/README.md

-# Fastpress
+# Sashimi

-Fastpress is scala based front-end for Wordpress.
+Sashimi is scala based front-end for Wordpress.